Polycarbonate corrugated sheets for beautiful, solid roofs

 - Next, attach the sheet with screws or additional calottes at each third wave crest, and each second crest along the edges and overlap areas.
 Lay using spacers.

-- Plan on 10 to 15 fixtures per square metre.
+- Plan on 10 to 15 fixtures per square meter.